Does Ivermectin Reduce the Prostate PSA Value?

 In addition, various factors can cause someone’s PSA level to fluctuate.
 For example, the PSA level tends to increase with age, prostate gland size, and inflammation or infection.
 A recent prostate biopsy will also increase the PSA level, as can ejaculation or vigorous exercise (such as cycling) in the 2 days before testing.
 Conversely, some drugs—including finasteride and dutasteride, which are used to treat BPH—lower the PSA level.

 This means that the score is highly variable.
-If repeated PSA tests are given spaced out over time, a number of factors unrelated to the baseline PSA level will change the result.
-This can naturally cause a person to think that a treatment they are using is working (or not working) to reduce the PSA level when the variance is related to some other factor.
+If repeated PSA tests are given at spaced intervals over time, several factors unrelated to the baseline PSA level can alter the result.
+This can naturally lead a person to believe that a treatment they are using is effective (or not) in reducing the PSA level, when in fact the variance is related to some other factor.

 Important Point #3: A Test With Many False Positives?

 There is now a growing list of unreliable aspects of the test.
-The fact that this test was rolled out so broadly and became such a well known test without any of these things I have discussed being emphasized shows a great sloppiness on the part of the cancer establishment.
-The amazing thing is that this quote is from the National Cancer Institute.
+The fact that this test was rolled out so broadly and became such a well-known test without any of the factors I have discussed being emphasized reveals a significant lack of oversight on the part of the cancer establishment.
+The fantastic thing is that this quote is from the National Cancer Institute.
 This is a very core entity in the cancer industry.
-The fact that the NCI is admitting these things gives a good indication of how bad the story is on the PSA test.
+The fact that the NCI is acknowledging these issues provides a good indication of how flawed the story is regarding the PSA test.

 However, as I have said several times in this article, oncologists do not treat PSA tests as if they have these limitations and tend to present them as highly reliable and highly predictive of prostate cancer.